-Widely misrepresented in the West as a highly realized spiritual adept (if not an enlightened master) who has mastered the karmic process to the degree that they can consciously determine the circumstances of their rebirth, Dr. Alex Berzin provides a rare glimpse into this topic in his discussion of guru yoga.
-It is clear from the fact that tulkus must be re-educated, and the behaviour of some tulkus (although many tulkus are “proclaimed” for purely political reasons and are not actual tulkus, a different topic), that tulkus are not actual buddhas or even high lamas at all.
+Widely misrepresented in the West as an enlightened master who can consciously will the circumstances of their rebirth, Dr. Alex Berzin provides a rare glimpse into this topic in his discussion of Guru Yoga.
+It is clear from the fact that tulkus must be re-educated, and the behaviour of some tulkus (although many tulkus are “proclaimed” for purely political reasons and are not actual tulkus, a different topic), that tulkus are not actual buddhas or even necessarily high lamas at all.
 This has led to considerable puzzlement in the West.
-In fact, according to Dr. Berzin, tulkus are a relatively lesser category of spiritual practitioner, certainly less than a lama – an overused title in the West – according to Dr. Berzin’s exposition, which is based on an impeccable mastery of the Tibetan tradition (Dr. Berzin is a master scholar-translator who has translated for HH the Dalai Lama and other high lamas and is a Buddhist practitioner in his own right).
+In fact, according to Dr. Berzin, tulkus are a relatively minor category of spiritual practitioner, certainly less than a lama – an overused title in the West – according to Dr. Berzin’s exposition, which is based on an impeccable mastery of the Tibetan tradition (Dr. Berzin is a master scholar-translator who has translated for HH the Dalai Lama and other high lamas and is a Buddhist practitioner in his own right).
 According to Dr. Berzin, one can even choose to become a tulku by fulfilling just four requirements.

 - First, the aspiring tulku must have strong bodhicitta, i.e., striving towards awakening and compassion for the benefit of all sentient beings.
 In Dr. Berzin’s words, this pure intention must be “highly developed,” but by no means so much so that it becomes “uncontrived,” i.e., automatic and operative in all situations and circumstances, even when asleep.

-- Second, and most importantly, the aspirant must have strong development of the generation stage of anuttarayoga, but by no means must have completed (perfected) this stage.
+- Second, and most importantly, the aspirant must have strong development of the generation stage of Anuttarayoga Tantra (see also Deity Yoga), but by no means must have completed (perfected) this stage.
 The generation stage involves self-identification with a yidam, or enlightened being, including “visualizations for the transformation of death, bardo, and rebirth,” what we might refer to more simply as the death-rebirth experience, or conscious dying.
 This attainment is certainly not insignificant, but on the other hand it is by no means the highest attainment either.
-I am not qualified to expand further on Dr. Berzin’s statements, but doubtless the earnest researcher should be able to find lots of information on this topic in English online and probably in print as well.
-Peter Harvey discusses this to some extent in his book, Introduction to Buddhism.

 - Third, he or she must make continuous and strong prayers for continuing as a tulku into their next rebirth.